Love's Penalty

 Love's Penalty is a 1921 American drama film written and directed by John Gilbert.
 The film stars Hope Hampton, Irma Harrison, Mrs. Phillip Landau, Percy Marmont, John B. O'Brien, and Virginia Valli.
 The film was released in June 1921, by Associated First National Pictures.

 Plot

-In this melodramatic silent film, Janis Clayton (Hope Hampton) seeks revenge for the death of her sister Sally (Irma Harrison) and mother Martha (Mrs. Phillip Landau).
-To accomplish this, Janis becomes the personal secretary of Steven Saunders (Percy Marmont), the man responsible for their deaths, and seduces him.
-She then convinces Saunders to murder his wife (Virginia Vallie) by sending her to Europe on a ship destined for dangerous waters.
+In this melodramatic silent film, Janis Clayton seeks revenge for the death of her sister Sally and mother Martha.
+To accomplish this, Janis becomes the personal secretary of Steven Saunders, the man responsible for their deaths, and seduces him.
+She then convinces Saunders to murder his wife by sending her to Europe on a ship destined for dangerous waters.
 After the ship sinks, Janis reveals her plan to ruin him.
 Saunders is furious and attempts to kill her, but he is shot by a Bohemian artist whose wife and child also died in the shipwreck.
-After all is done, Janis lives as an outcast and eventually finds sanctuary in the home of a friendly minister named Reverend John Kirchway (Charles Lane).
-The film ends when Janis is reunited with her former lover, Bud (John B. O'Brien).
+After all is done, Janis lives as an outcast and eventually finds sanctuary in the home of a friendly minister named Reverend John Kirchway.
+The film ends when Janis is reunited with her former lover, Bud.